clockworkindustries-old-old/FakeAPK/README.md

 ## It keeps showing errors, and telling me to post in the Issues tab
 Then post the issue and I'll help as soon as I can.

+## Can my sysadmin find out?
+If you are stupid, yes.
+Someone on GitHub tested (thanks [DamienB325](https://github.com/DamienB325) for testing it) and it will not trip that you booted in developer mode.

 # Legal Stuff
 Clockwork Industries is in no way affiliated or ran by any Mercury Workshop members.